-The Titan mattress by Brooklyn Bedding is a unique bed designed specifically for heavier people.
+The Titan Plus by Brooklyn Bedding — previously known as the Titan Firm Hybrid — is a unique bed designed specifically for heavier people.
 Its design is engineered to meet the needs of heavy sleepers, providing extra support and durability.
 It features a firm feel and highly responsive support.

-The Titan is a firm bed, at about a 7-8 out of 10 on our 10-point firmness scale.
+The Titan Plus is a firm bed, at about a 8 out of 10 on our 10-point firmness scale.
 This makes it a good fit for people who are heavier, and particularly for back and stomach sleepers.
 Some side sleepers may find that it is too firm for their taste.

 This is a hybrid mattress, utilizing pocketed metal coils with layers of firm polyfoam.
 It features a 6-inch support core of pocketed coils on a 2-inch bed of firm polyfoam, along with 2 inches of polyfoam, and 1 inch of gel memory foam for comfort.

-We’ll explain the Titan Mattress’s construction, our own testing results, pricing, warranty, returns and everything else you need to know to find out if this is the right bed for you.
+We’ll explain the Titan Plus’s construction, our own testing results, pricing, warranty, returns and everything else you need to know to find out if this is the right bed for you.

 The Titan Mattress by Brooklyn Bedding is specifically designed for the needs of heavier sleepers.
 It uses a reinforced design with high-density foams and strong springs to create a supportive, comfortable and durable bed.